bestbat/Homura/README.md

 # States :fire:

+This list will be refreshed on every update of [i386-wine-devel](https://www.freshports.org/emulators/i386-wine-devel)

 - Steam: Works, but uses winxp with an older steam client to get some online features.
 (Doesn't affect performance)
 - Blizzard: Works.
-- Origin: Borked: Crashs at start.
+- Origin: Borked: Crashes at start.
 - Uplay: Works, but crashes to often.
 - Teamspeak: Works.
-- Clone Hero: Crashs at start.
+- Clone Hero: Crashes at start.
 WARNING: The game can also hang up and cause a very, very loud sound error!
+- Drakensang Online: Crashes at start.

 If you want a special game then create an issue :)